BldGraph program

 --statonly=boolean

 A Boolean value is specified similar to -d option.
 If TRUE value is specified, the program computes statistics of the source graph edges by its parts and terminates (the information-only mode).
-Default value is FALSE.
+The default value is FALSE.

 -f name